 - Upon a tested and operational version of the ERC being ready for implementation.

-Any and all are welcome to attend and ask questions regarding this proposal in the weekly community calls with William Entriken taking place every Tuesday at 6PM EST by joining the Twitter spaces hosted by his profile @fulldecent .
+Any and all are welcome to attend and ask questions regarding this proposal in the weekly community calls with William Entriken taking place every Tuesday at 6PM New York time (EST) by joining the Twitter spaces hosted by his profile @fulldecent.